Vienna and Austria in general has a very strong beer culture, with your average Austrian consuming around 106 litres of the stuff each year.

 If you want to go truly native, though, then Ottakringer is Vienna’s local brewery, located in the working-class 16th district since 1837.
 A beer guru of my acquaintance even rates its basic canned “Ottakringer Helles” beer as one of the country’s very best.

-There’s no great demand for imported beer here, but you’ll have no trouble finding German and Czech brands, like Warsteiner or Starobrno, and the usual corporate exports from North America and Western Europe (Heineken, Budweiser etc.) Guinness, for example, is growing in popularity but is expensive compared to local brews.
+There’s little demand for imported beer here – Austrians tend to stick to their own regional beers – but you’ll find German and Czech brands, like Warsteiner or Starobrno, and the usual corporate exports from North America and Western Europe (Heineken, Budweiser etc.).
+Guinness, for example, is growing in popularity but is expensive compared to local brews.

-In bars, cafes and restaurants, beer generally comes in two sizes:
+In bars, cafes and restaurants in Vienna, beer generally comes in two sizes: